 This leads to healthier respect for both yourself and others and ultimately higher levels of satisfaction with your life, all of which adds up to a greater chance at happiness.

 Surround Yourself With Love

-On the flipside relationship problems can increase our stress levels – a key risk factor in heart disease.
-Did you know a broken heart, medically referred to as takotsubo cardiomyopathy is actually a very real, mostly temporary medical disorder in which the heart increases in size and struggles to pump blood efficiently.
+On the flipside, relationship problems can increase our stress levels – a key risk factor in heart disease.
+Did you know a broken heart, medically referred to as takotsubo cardiomyopathy is actually a very real, mostly temporary medical disorder in which the heart increases in size and struggles to pump blood efficiently?
 The cure?
-Cardiologist Chrisopher Suhar suggests love, whether from a partner, friend, sibling, parent, child or carer, will help to decrease stress and anxiety and benefit the heart greatly.
+Cardiologist Christopher Suhar suggests love, whether from a partner, friend, sibling, parent, child or carer, will help to decrease stress and anxiety and benefit the heart greatly.